Alessandro-Salerno/Capsian-Package-Collection/project/README.md

 # Project
-This package handles the creation and deletion of Capsian project.s It is compatible with Capsian #2021.2.6
+This package handles the creation and deletion of Capsian projects.
+It is compatible with Capsian #2022.0.1